kennxdy/distros-rank/README.md

 # Linstairs

-Scraper that gets the ranking of linux distributions from [DistroWatch.com](https://distrowatch.com/).
+Check out the rank of Linux distributions at a glance from the website [DistroWatch.com](https://distrowatch.com/).

 ## Screenshot